 Instructions

 1. Add all ingredients to a cocktail shaker.
-If using egg white, dry shake (without ice) for 20 seconds to create foam.
+If using egg white or Greek yogurt, dry shake (without ice) for about 20 seconds to create foam.
+Note that Greek yogurt will increase the acidity of the drink.
+If you prefer a less acidic cocktail, omit the lime juice.

 2. Add ice and shake for 20 more seconds.